rhman-ibrahim/rhman-ibrahim/README.md

 ## 🙌🏾 Portofolio

-- Instead of developing scoped applications, I planned to develope abstract building blocks applications
+- Instead of building single, scoped applications, I envisioned creating a suite of abstract,

-  that forms an ecosystem for developing full-stack web applications with Django and React.

-  And to implement this vision, I developed 'Petrichor' to streamline the development,
+  modular applications—each providing a foundational component of a full-stack web project.
+To realize this vision,

+  I developed ***Petrichor***, an ecosystem designed to streamline development and support Django and React applications.

-  and allow for a greater focus on new features.
+  Each application within ***Petrichor*** serves as a key building block, enabling greater focus on creating new features

+  while ensuring essential project components are robustly managed.

   |Project|Label|Description|DOCS|
   |--|--|--|--|